Sakshi-Bamane/Shopify-Dashboard/README.md

 3. Tech Stack

-   Power BI Desktop - Main data visualization platform used for report creation.
+📊Power BI Desktop - Main data visualization platform used for report creation.

-   Power Query - Data transformation and cleaning layer for reshaping and preparing the data.
+📂Power Query - Data transformation and cleaning layer for reshaping and preparing the data.

- :brain:  DAX(Data Analytics Expressions) - Used for calcultaed measures, dynamic visuals, and conditional logic.
+🧠DAX(Data Analytics Expressions) - Used for calcultaed measures, dynamic visuals, and conditional logic.

-   Data Modelling - Established relationships among tables(shopify data, customers, products) to enable cross-filtering and aggregations.
+📝Data Modelling - Established relationships among tables(shopify data, customers, products) to enable cross-filtering and aggregations.

-   File Format- .pbix for development and .png for dashboard previews.
+📁File Format- .pbix for development and .png for dashboard previews.